code42/code42cli/README.md

   -o {CEF,JSON}, --output-format {CEF,JSON}
                         The format used for outputting events.
   -t [{SharedViaLink,SharedToDomain,ApplicationRead,CloudStorage,RemovableMedia,IsPublic} [{SharedViaLink,SharedToDomain,ApplicationRead,CloudStorage,RemovableMedia,IsPublic} ...]], --types [{SharedViaLink,SharedToDomain,ApplicationRead,CloudStorage,RemovableMedia,IsPublic} [{SharedViaLink,SharedToDomain,ApplicationRead,CloudStorage,RemovableMedia,IsPublic} ...]]
-                        The events with given exposure types to extract.
+                        To limit extracted events to those with given exposure types.
   -d--debug             Set to turn on debug logging.
   --dest-type {stdout,file,syslog}
                         The type of destination to send output to.
   --dest C42_DESTINATION
-                        Either a name of a local file or SysLog host address.
+                        Either a name of a local file or syslog host address.
                         Ignored if destination type is stdout.
   --dest-port C42_SYSLOG_PORT
-                        Port used on SysLog destination.
-Ignored if destination type is not SysLog.
+                        Port used on syslog destination.
+Ignored if destination type is not syslog.
   --dest-protocol {TCP,UDP}
-                        Protocol used to send logs to SysLog server.
-Ignored if destination type is not SysLog.
+                        Protocol used to send logs to syslog server.
+Ignored if destination type is not syslog.
 ```

 # Known Issues